KishorePoojary/IIT-Python/README.md

 ### It is a repository for learning purpose
 - We are learning Python
 - We mainly work with Jupyter Notebook
-- We use Python for data analysis
+- Happy Learnings!
+- Thanks!